Divyanshu-Upadhyay23/Blinkit-Project/README.md

 Home Option inside that Calculations section in New Measure, I have created Total Sales, Average, No of Items & Avg Rating.
 In Visualizations, Format your visual option inside Card I have selected Accent Card, Images which are use for Different options
-After that through Visualizations, I have used different Charts to show different relations between Columns I have used Metrices Card to show different table values together.
+After that through Visualizations, I have used different Charts to show different relations between Columns I have used Metrices Card to show different table values together